shijithpk/music-discovery/README.md

 Note that your playlist is wiped clean and new tracks are added every time you run the script.
 So you'll need to get through the songs on the playlist before you run the script again.

 You don't have to make it a chore though.
 Just have the playlist running while you're working/browsing/doomscrolling.
 'Like' songs to add them to your liked songs list and skip liberally.
 There's [no limit](https://www.theverge.com/2020/5/26/21270409/spotify-song-library-limit-removed-music-downloads-playlists-feature) in Spotify to how many songs you can 'like'.
-You can decide later what you want to do with your liked songs.
+You can decide later what you want to do with the liked songs.
 (Put some on a workout playlist, others on an office playlist etc.)

 ### Running it in the cloud
 You only have to run the script once a week, so hosting it locally should't be an issue.
 (Schedule it to run every week using [cron](https://help.ubuntu.com/community/CronHowto)).
 But you can run it from a virtual machine (VM) in the cloud too.
 I'm using a VM with Oracle Cloud's [free tier](https://www.oracle.com/in/cloud/free/), but you can use your cloud provider of choice like Google Cloud or Amazon Web Services.
 [This](https://docs.oracle.com/en/learn/cloud_free_tier/index.html#introduction) and [this](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/flask-on-ubuntu/01oci-ubuntu-flask-summary.htm) will help you get started with Oracle Cloud's free tier.

 ### Things to keep in mind

 * **Don't change the playlist name from Spotify**.
 The script uses a fixed pattern for the name ie. 'New Music for \< your Spotify user id \>'.
 So next time the script runs, if it can't find a playlist with that exact name, it'll create a new one.
-You can change the name though by going into the script and modifying the line `playlist_title_to_update = 'New Music for ' + current_user_id`.
+You can change the name though by going into the script and modifying the line.
+`playlist_title_to_update = 'New Music for ' + current_user_id`.

 ### Further customization